chandlarlanier/se_project_aroundtheus/README.md

 # Around The U.S.

-This project simulates a simplified social media platform and includes features such as user profiles and posts.
-Its main objective is to provide hands on experience in responsive design principles, utilizing grid display, the usage of HTML and CSS for creating interactive elements, and the process of importing files to enhance the aesthetics of a web page.
+This project simulates a simplified social media platform that allows users to share their travel experiences.
+Its main objective is to provide hands on experience in responsive design principles, using HTML and CSS for creating interactive elements, as well as form validation using JavaScript.

 ## Features